antonyomusabini/identityDetection/README.md

 Identify And Speak
 ========
-Identify And Speak detectef faces and identitys of the people in fromnt on a wabcam.
+Identify And Speak detectes faces and identities of the people in front on a wabcam.

-Then the system chooses one of the mp3s to read it.
+Then, according to the sitations such as the number of faces in front of the camera, the identifies of them, the system chooses one of the mp3s to run.

 #### 0. Dependencies :